JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    import react.*

    @JsName("ReactYouTubeLite")
-   external val reactPlayer: ComponentClass<dynamic>
+   external val ReactPlayer: ComponentClass<dynamic>
    ```

-   When the compiler sees an external declaration like `reactPlayer`, it assumes that the implementation for the
+   When the compiler sees an external declaration like `ReactPlayer`, it assumes that the implementation for the
 corresponding class is provided by the dependency and doesn't generate code for it.

    The last two lines are equivalent to a JavaScript import like `require("react-youtube-lite").default;`.
 It tells
 the compiler that it's certain that there'll be a component conforming to `ComponentClass<dynamic>` at runtime.

-However, in this configuration, the generic type for the props accepted by `reactPlayer` is set to `dynamic`.
+However, in this configuration, the generic type for the props accepted by `ReactPlayer` is set to `dynamic`.
 That means
 the compiler will accept any code, at the risk of breaking things at runtime.

 A better alternative would be to create an `external interface`, which specifies what kind of properties belong to the